Ukraine Latest: Russia Attacks Energy Infrastructure In Ukraine’s Mykolaiv Region

 The Ukrainian air force reported that it also made five attacks on infrastructure in areas near the frontline.
 It reported that 22 drones had been shot down, and that it had lost track of 27 drones which likely fell onto Ukrainian territory due to active electronic warfare measures.
 Two more drones entered Belarus.

 Vitali Klitschko, the mayor of Kyiv, said that drone debris fell in the yard of a Kindergarten in the capital.
-The authorities in Kyiv, and the surrounding area, reported no damage or casualties as a result of the attack.
+The authorities in Kyiv, and the surrounding area, reported no damage or as a result of the attack.

-Authorities in the northeastern Region said that a drone attack damaged two cars and caused a fire to break out at an administrative building.
+Authorities in the northeastern Sumy Region said that a drone attack damaged two cars and caused a fire to break out at an administrative building.

 Russia denies that it targets civilians despite the fact that it has killed thousands of people during its two-and-a-half year war with Ukraine.